sentialabs/sentialabs.com/_posts/2018-10-21-Integrating-EKS-with-other-AWS-services.md

 ![Subnets](/assets/posts/2018-10-21-Integrating-EKS-with-other-AWS-services/subnets.png)

 ## Fourth challenge: getting WAF to work with an NLB
-Kubernetes is great for web services; you can easily create complex architectures for microservices, each scaling independently.
+Kubernetes is great for web services; you can easily create complex architectures for micro services, each scaling independently.
 You can add worker processes, scheduled processes and much more, all the while improving your development pace and security posture.
 But not all problems should be solved in Kubernetes.
 In general, specialistic services are better at solving specialistic tasks than generalistic solutions like Kubernetes are.
 For example, if you're hosting in AWS, you want to use RDS for relational databases, ElastiCache for in-memory caching and S3 for storage.
 You *could* provide all of these services within the cluster, but you shouldn't want to.

 Another example of a managed service doing its task a lot better than you probably ever could achieve yourself is AWS Web Application Firewall (WAF).
 It inspects all incoming traffic and can very quickly block attempts at SQL injection, cross site scripting, brute force attacks and much more.